Fountains of Wayne: 2001–2013: Commercial success and breakup

-The band reunited to record a cover of The Kinks' "Better Things" for the tribute album, This Is Where I Belong: Songs of Ray Davies and the Kinks, in 2001, and began to discuss plans for a new album.
-In 2003, the band released Welcome Interstate Managers, a successful album that spawned the hit single "Stacy's Mom", which Adam Schlesinger says was a tribute to The Cars.
+The band reunited to record a cover of the Kinks' "Better Things" for the tribute album, This Is Where I Belong: Songs of Ray Davies and the Kinks, in 2001, and began to discuss plans for a new album.
+In 2003, the band released Welcome Interstate Managers, a successful album that spawned the hit single "Stacy's Mom", which Adam Schlesinger says was a tribute to the Cars.
 Initially the single stalled at commercial alternative radio in the US, but MTV President Judy McGrath championed the single's music video, a Fast Times at Ridgemont High homage featuring Rachel Hunter.
-Ultimately Stacy's Mom was certified gold by the Recording Industry Association of America and was nominated for Best Vocal Pop Performance at the 2004 Grammys.
+Ultimately, "Stacy's Mom" was certified gold by the Recording Industry Association of America and was nominated for Best Vocal Pop Performance at the 2004 Grammys.
 Another song off the album, "All Kinds of Time", was used for NFL commercial promotions during the 2005 season.

-In 2005, the band released Out-of-State Plates, a collection of B-sides and two new songs, which was supported by the single "Maureen" and a limited US tour that included some acoustic-only sets, a set on PBS Soundstage, and an appearance in the American Songbook concert series at Lincoln Center.
+In 2005, the band released Out-of-State Plates, a collection of B-sides and two new songs.
+The compilation was supported by the single "Maureen" and a limited US tour that included some acoustic-only sets, a set on PBS Soundstage, and an appearance in the American Songbook concert series at Lincoln Center.
 Also included on the album is a 1999 cover of the Britney Spears hit, "...Baby One More Time".

 Also in 2005, Robbie Fulks released a song in honor of the band called "Fountains of Wayne Hotline".

 In 2006, while on tour in Tokyo, Collingwood had a mental breakdown in which he hadn't slept for four days, experienced hallucinations for two days and didn't believe that he was in Tokyo to play in front of 25,000.
 The show was cancelled and Collingwood was taken to an emergency department, followed by recovery in a mental hospital after returning to the US.

-In 2007, the band released Traffic and Weather, an album which included the song "I-95", which Rolling Stone named #54 of the year's top 100 songs.
+In 2007, the band released Traffic and Weather, an album which included the song "I-95", which Rolling Stone named No. 54 of the year's top 100 songs.
 Collingwood had less involvement during the making of the album due to his struggles with depression and alcoholism, only managing to contribute three songs.